alishway/AURORA_1/AURORA_Initial_Functional_Requirements.md

     * Web Scraping of Public Databases:
         * Users can request scraping of public data by providing a URL.
         * System notifies users upon successful ingestion and availability of new data sources.
+    * Sample user data provided in 'user_uploads' folder:
+        * For testing the integration of user uploaded data into AURORA, we have provided some sample data sets that could be used for testing

 ##### 3. Data Quality & Integrity Validation
 * **Mechanisms to Prevent Erroneous or Malicious Data**: